Visiting Crystal River Refuge?

 Crystal River is managed as part of the Crystal River Complex.

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 In order to keep you updated on whether Three Sisters Springs is open or closed, we are posting the latest information on our Facebook page.
 You do not need to have a Facebook account to see these updates.Open or Closed Status on Facebook

-Below, link to the Final Assessment and related documents.Final Environmental Assessment and related documents
+Click the link below, to the draft In-water Environmental Assessment and related documents.Draft Environmental Assessment and related documents

 Observing from a distance is the best way to protect manatees and all wildlife.
 Watch manatee manners videos before swimming, diving, or boating.Learn More

 These gentle and slow moving mammals occur primarily in Florida and southeastern Georgia usually in freshwater, brackish, and saltwater habitats.